rhaiscript/book/src/start/builds/minimal.md

 save some bytes.
 Disable script-defined functions ([`no_function`]) and possibly closures ([`no_closure`]) when the features are not needed.
 Both of these have some code size savings but not much.

+For embedded scripts that are not expected to cause errors, the [`no_position`] feature can be used to disable position tracking during parsing.
+No line number/character position information is kept for error reporting purposes.
+This may result in a slightly smaller build due to elimination of code related to position tracking.

 Use a Raw [`Engine`]
 -------------------